Documentation

 dockerfile = "Dockerfile"

-builder = "ec2-prod" # which supervisor builds the image
+builder = "thinkpad" # optional: which supervisor compiles the image

 Runtime, ports, and lifecycle: [runtime]